 Today, Panozzo is maintaining his condition with medications while staying active in the fight against HIV.

 Danny Pintauro is perhaps best known for his role of Jonathan on the sitcom “Who’s the Boss?”
 Now Pintauro is also credited for HIV activism.
 In 2015, the former child star told Oprah Winfrey about his diagnosis of HIV: “I wanted to tell you this a long time ago, but I wasn’t ready.
 I’m ready now… I’m HIV-positive, and I have been for 12 years.”

 Pintauro also acknowledges that he wasn’t ready to talk about his condition for so many years because of possible stigma.

 8. Charlie Sheen

 In 2015, actor Charlie Sheen publicly announced his HIV diagnosis.
 Though Sheen has been HIV-positive since 2011, he decided to publicize his condition to raise awareness.
-Adding to the controversy is his admission that he continued to have relations with women knowing he was HIV-positive at the time.
-Still, Sheen seems like he might be seeking some redemption, stating that he has a responsibility to “not shun away from responsibilities and opportunities that drive me to help others … I have a responsibility now to better myself and help a lot of other people.”
+Adding to the controversy is his admission that he continued to have relations with women knowing that he was HIV-positive at the time.
+Still, Sheen might be seeking some redemption, stating that he has to “not shun away from responsibilities and opportunities that drive me to help others… I have a responsibility now to better myself and help a lot of other people.”

 9. Pedro Zamora